vict0rsch/_vict0rsch.github.io/_posts/2018-05-24-sample-multilabel-dataset.md

 Say you want to predict pieces of information about a book :

 * Single Label, Binary Classification: is the book a good read, or not?
 * Single Label, Multiclass Classification: is the book about Love?
 Adventure?
 Philosophy?
 History?
-You may only chose one answer
+You may only choose one answer
 * Multi Label, Multiclass Classification: is the book about Love?
 Adventure?
 Philosophy?
 History?
-You may only chose several answers
+You may only choose several answers

 I'll let you think about the multi label, binary classification case.